liamcurry/py3kwarn/README.rst

     :target: https://coveralls.io/r/liamcurry/py3kwarn
     :alt: Test coverage status

-py3kwarn is a small wrapper around lib2to3 to help write Python3 compatible code.
+py3kwarn detects code that is not Python 3 compatible.
 It provides flake8-style warning messages.

 See also: